SujitMBRDI/product-bpdm-env/README.md

 - stable/edc-bpdm/token-private-key#content (private RSA key)
 - stable/edc-bpdm/token-public-key#content (public RSA key)
 - stable/edc-bpdm/client-secret#content (from wallet client)
-- stable/edc-bpdm/asset-secrets/BPNL/pool-member-read#content (from Pool Consumer Client)
+- stable/edc-bpdm/asset-secrets/test-sharing-member/pool-member-read#content (from Pool Consumer Client)
-- stable/edc-bpdm/asset-secrets/BPNL/input-full-access#content(from Sharing Input Manager Client)
+- stable/edc-bpdm/asset-secrets/test-sharing-member/input-full-access#content(from Sharing Input Manager Client)
-- stable/edc-bpdm/asset-secrets/BPNL/output-read-access#content(from Sharing Output Consumer Client)
+- stable/edc-bpdm/asset-secrets/test-sharing-member/output-read-access#content(from Sharing Output Consumer Client)

-Note that `BPNL` needs to be replaced with the actual BPNL of the test sharing member company.

 Also note that all secrets having a `content` secret value are secrets that the EDC accesses during runtime from the vault directly.
 They are not used for the argo-cd plugin.